 Elephants become sexually mature at 14 or 15 o age.
 Sexual maturity age depends on nutrition.
-Female elephant produces a single baby (rarely twins).
+Female produces a single baby (rarely twins).
 The gestational period is 20 to 22 months long.
-Female with good health and habitat gives birth every three to four years.
+A Female with good health and habitat gives birth every three to four years.
 The weight of a newborn baby is usually 100kg.
 The infants can stand shortly after birth.
-Elephants are polygynous: in which a male can have over one female for mating.
+They are polygynous: in which a male can have over one female for mating.
 But it's not that easy.
 They have to be dominant on other males to attract more female elephants.

 Musth is a condition in which a male elephant shows very aggressive behaviour.
-This occurs once in a year and has a huge impact on the behaviour of elephants.
-This change in behaviour is because of hormonal reasons.
+This occurs once a year and has a huge impact on the behaviour of elephants.
+This behaviour change is because of hormonal reasons.
 In musth, the level of testosterone increases up to 50 times than normal and some physiological changes occur in elephants.
 Elephants become more dangerous and aggressive in musth.
 Draining of urine from legs also noticed in musth.
 Secretion from temporal glands occurs, which are located midway between the ears and eyes.
 The period of musth can last from a few weeks to months.
 But no one still knows the full truth of musth.
 Every researcher and elephant keeper gives a different opinion about it.

 Signs of musth

 In musth, elephants show strange behaviour and become dangerous.
-The most common signs from which we can recognise "the musth elephants" are: alertness, spreading of ears, blowing trunk, swollen trunk base, the foreskin of the pennis become white and greenish, and destructive behaviour towards other elephants and humans.
+The most common signs from which we can recognise "the musth elephants" are: alertness, spreading of ears, blowing trunk, swollen trunk base, the foreskin of the penis become white and greenish, and destructive behaviour towards other elephants and humans.